-"Next stop is the Oasis, and after that, the waterfall," she said as we parked on a hill and climbed out for a look.
+"Next stop is the oasis and, after that, the waterfall," she said as we parked on a hill and climbed out for a look.

 "Where?"
 I thought.
-And there it was, a meandering lake in a quarter-mile long hollow, flanked by thousands of green palms.
+And there it was, a meandering lake in a quarter-milelong hollow, flanked by thousands of green palms.

 Another 20 minutes, turning at the "Sol de Mayo Ecological Reserve" sign, and we reached the trailhead.
-Descending into the gorge, picking our way between the rocks, two Canadians passed us, hurrying.
+Descending into the gorge, picking our way between the rocks, we were passed by two Canadians, hurrying.
 Moments later we saw them in the water, laughing and screaming, "It's freezing cold."
 Then we arrived and saw the waterfall and the pond.

 "Beautiful, isn't it?" said Adina as we sat on a rock and watched the ribbon of water pour over the rocks.

-"You know," she said, "the ranchers living around here raise cattle and horses, and they water their gardens and they don't waste a drop," she said.
-"And your cab driver was right.
+"You know," she said, "the ranchers living around here raise cattle and horses, and they water their gardens and they don't waste a drop.
+And your cab driver was right.
 The rest of the water fills Los Cabos' wells."